M-Tayyab06/Wheat_classifier/README.md

 # Wheat Disease Classification using CNN

-This repository contains a Flask-based Streamlit application for classifying wheat diseases using a pre-trained Convolutional Neural Network (CNN).
+This repository contains a Flask-based Streamlit application for classifying wheat diseases using a custom-trained Convolutional Neural Network (CNN).
 The model can predict three classes: **Normal**, **Fusarium**, and **Unknown Disease**, based on images or videos provided by the user.

 ## Table of Contents